 During the past three decades, Craig has volunteered his time as a trustee on numerous community service boards, many focused on education.
 He has served as a member of the Columbus Public Schools Equity Task Force, the Columbus State Community College Department of Business and Industry Technology Curriculum Committee, the Southside Learning and Development Center’s Board of Trustees, the Ohio Hunger Task Force Board of Trustees and the Columbus Cultural Arts Center Board of Trustees.
 He recently served on the board of the Military Veterans Resource Center.
 Craig also served as board chair for the Alliance for Cooperative Justice, board chair for the Franklin County Prevention Institute and chair of the State Education Committee for the Columbus Chapter of the NAACP.
 Craig was named the 2011 Public Servant of the Year by Community Shares of Mid-Ohio.

-Senator Craig earned a Master of Science in Administration degree from Central Michigan University and was a Join Together National Leadership Fellow at Boston University School of Public Health.
+Senator Craig earned a Bachelor's of Science in Business Administration from Franklin University.
+He earned a Master of Science in Administration degree from Central Michigan University and was a Join Together National Leadership Fellow at Boston University School of Public Health.
 Craig pursued a Graduate Studies degree in Theology from Ashland Theological Seminary and is a graduate of Leadership Columbus and Leadership Ohio.
 He proudly served our nation in the United States Army from 1970-1972.

 Senator Craig is eager to use his public service experience to produce meaningful investments in our neighborhoods that help create jobs and expand the local economy.